 Pinterest as a differentiator

 Lastly, we want to ensure that Pinterest isn't ignored.
-To be honest, we have very little experience with Pinterest, as we don't see it being a prime driver of revenue for our clients like the four Pinterest for canadian small businessproperties already discussed, we are seeing situations which small businesses can differentiate themselves by using Pinterest in creative ways.
+To be honest, we have very little experience with Pinterest, as we don't see it being a prime driver of revenue for our clients like the four properties already discussed, we are seeing situations which small businesses can differentiate themselves by using Pinterest in creative ways.
 On good example we've seen is a propane supply company in Ontario that has created a Pinterest page that shows examples of propane tanks that have been decorated in artisitic ways.
 This differentiates the business from its competitors in a fashion that may contribute to increased business.
 They track their numbers from that site back to their home page, and the results have been promising.

 So, there you go, Social Media from a Canadian small business CFO's perspective.
 Hope it helps.